-Read with auto precharge enabled:
+Read with auto precharge

 Starts with registration of a READ command with auto precharge enabled and ends when ^tRP has been met.
-After ^tRP is met, the bank will be in the idle state.
+After ^tRP is met, the enabled: bank will be in the idle state.

-Row activate: Starts with registration of an ACTIVATE command and ends when precharge enabled:
+Starts with registration of an ACTIVATE command and ends when Row activate:

 ^tRCD is met.
-After ^tRCD is met, the bank will be in the row active bank will be in the idle state.
+After ^tRCD is met, the bank will be in the row active precharge enabled:

 Write with auto Starts with registration of a WRITE command with auto precharge enabled and ends when ^tRP has been met.
-After ^tRP is met, the met.
-After tRFC is met, the DDR2 SDRAM will be in the all banks idle state.
+After ^tRP is met, the bank will be in the idle state.